 |Bojidar93, Aug 2010|

 Coal Creek scrubs mercury and other toxins as well as sulfur dioxide.
 Their scrubbing technique allows them to sell the fly ash to reduce the amount of cement needed to make concrete.
-So fly ash reduces the carbon footprint of making cement, a very energy intensive process.
+So fly ash reduces the significant carbon footprint of making cement.

 (new window) (source)